iBeliever/quickly/README.md

  - Documentation on integrating with CMake and a C++ app (instead of simple QML)
  - Possible support for ES6 directly in QML
+ - ES6-only tests that work with the QtQuick Test framework
+ - More Node.js features